Changissnz/why_America_is_not_for_everyone/README.md

 better United States?
 Things cannot be natural and free-flowing for long, based on my personal experience.
 Somewhere along the line of joyriding and careless partnerships, a serious concern or a grave insult disrupts the merriness.
 Then matters break off, some go on their way and don't cling on, and others cling on because of their modus operandi.
 Some people stomach a lot more before they become outspoken, others complain and inform about everything, and yet others take vows of silence.
-I'm not saying there's a direct correlation of these atittudes and ethnicities, but I am saying there is a correlation.
+I'm not saying there's a direct correlation of these atittudes with ethnicity, but I am saying there is a correlation.
 What is the best out of these three??

 I was going to write more to this article on this great and wonderful thing people say is the "A.I. revolution".
 But I am stopping myself short of going on about the merits of
 A.I. for the simple reason of over-politicization of American social spheres.
 That is what I think from my perspective.
 Too many opinions.
 Too much talk of wealth this, wealth